 Some cute tiny beaches here are Avlaki, Vouvalomantria Beach, Vrachli Beach, Tzoufakia, the Arias Beach, Akoli, Vromolimni, Kaminakia Beach, Korfovounia, Aspalathras, and Xylokeratia beach.

 Beaches with pebbles and very little sand, the waters are extremely clear and clean.

 The medieval abandoned and reborn village of Perithea

 Perithea is an abandoned medieval village located below the majestic peak of Pantokrator.
 On a plateau in the mountain at an altitude of 400 meters.

 Are you curious to see how a dead village can be reborn?

 Sure you are.

 Then you must visit Perithea

-To see the old abandoned stone house alive again and restored to their previous glory.
+To see the old abandoned stone house alive again and restored to its previous glory.

 But if you are a culinary freak, you have one more reason to come here.